The Process

 Grants and Scholarships are typically free money (also known as gift aid), that does not have to be repaid.
 Some of these resources may have qualifying terms and conditions, so be sure to understand the requirements.

 Loans are often referred to as self-help and need to be repaid (often with interest).
 Loans may be obtained from a variety of lenders, including the federal government, schools, and/or private lenders.
-Find out if there are any loan origination fees associated with the loans you are considering.
+Find out if there are any loan origination fees associated with the loans you are considering as well as the interest rate for each loan.

-Cost of Attendance (COA) is information provided to students on an annual basis and includes the cost to attend the institution.
-The COA includes tuition and fees, books and supplies, food and rent, personal expenses, transportation, health insurance, technology, and other required fees.
+Cost of Attendance (COA) information is provided to students on an annual basis and includes the cost to attend the institution.
+It includes tuition and fees, books and supplies, food and rent, personal expenses, transportation, health insurance, technology, and other required fees.
 You do not need to borrow for the full cost of attendance.
-It’s helpful to only borrow what you need to cover the costs you need to meet.
-Setting up a budget can help you determine how much you need to borrow each year.
+Borrow only what you need to cover your unmet costs.
+Setting a budget can help you determine how much you need to borrow.

 Next Steps

-Compare your aid offers from the schools you are considering.
+Compare the aid offers you received from the schools you are considering.
 If you are receiving any other sources of aid not listed, inform the FAO at the other school(s).
-If the school requires additional action, be sure to follow their directions.
+If the school requires additional action steps from you, be sure to follow their directions in a timely manner.